build-server-protocol/build-server-protocol/docs/bsp.md

 }

 trait ScalaTestClassesItem {
   /** The build target that contains the test classes. */ def target: BuildTargetIdentifier

+  /** An optional id of the request that triggered this result. */ def requestId: Option[String]

   /** The fully qualified names of the test classes in this target */ def classes: List[String]
 }
 ```

 This request may trigger a compilation on the selected build targets.
 The server is free to send any
-number of `buildTarget/publishDiagnostics` and `build/logMessage` notifications during compilation
+number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before
-before completing the response.
-The client is free to forward these messages to the LSP editor
+completing the response.
+The client is free to forward these messages to the LSP editor client.

-client.
+The client will get a `requestId` field in the `CompileReport` if the `requestId` field in the
+`CompileParams` is defined.

 ## 1.8.
 Appendix